sigmacomputing/sigmaquickstarts/site/sigmaguides/src/cohort_analysis/cohort_analysis.md

 2. Now hover over the top right of the newly created visualization, select the “Kebab” icon and click “Move to page” → “Revenue Cohort”.

+3. Drag and drop the following columns to the respective sections:
+- “Store Region” → “X-axis”
+- “Revenue” → “Y-axis”
+- “Customer Revenue Bin” → “Color”

+4. Now let's rearrange the layout of the workbook and drag the bar chart to the right of the “Revenue Cohort” table.

+5. Finally lets modify the bar chart to be horizontally oriented by clicking it then selecting the “Display horizontal” icon on the top left pane.

+## Building a Pivot Table

+1.